 Today, the negative side-effects associated with certain treatments and our inability to cure hard-to-treat cancers make investing in the development of new technologies a pressing issue for cancer researchers.

 At the Terry Fox Research Institute, we are bringing together the best researchers from the country's top cancer institutions to work on projects that are helping to develop cutting-edge technologies that will revolutionize cancer research and care.

-In 2021/22, roughly 9.4 per cent of the money invested by the TFRI supported new technologies in cancer research.
-This added up to a total investment of $1.3 million.*
+In 2022/23, roughly 6 per cent of the money invested by the TFRI supported new technologies in cancer research.
+This added up to a total investment of $828,000.*

 To allocate our resources, we ask international experts to evaluate the excellence and the potential for impact of all our research projects.
 This approach distinguishes our research investment strategy from all others in Canada and allows donors to be confident that their investment is supporting the top 5% of Canadian researchers and their science.

 *Our scientific discovery projects are interdisciplinary by design and often focus on more than one cancer type.
 The figures listed above are an estimate and should not be taken as exact figures.